Psychotria serpens

-Psychotria serpens, the creeping psychotria, is a species of flowering plant in the family Rubiaceae, native to Peninsula Malaysia, Southeast Asia, southeastern China, Hainan, Taiwan, the Ryukyu Islands, and central and southern Japan.
+Psychotria serpens, the creeping psychotria, is a species of flowering plant in the family Rubiaceae, native to Peninsular Malaysia, Southeast Asia, southeastern China, Hainan, Taiwan, the Ryukyu Islands, and central and southern Japan.
 A creeping or climbing perennial liana, it is typically found in thickets and forests, from 100 to 1400 m above sea level.
 It is often substituted for "Caulis Trachelospermi" (Trachelospermum jasminoides) in traditional Chinese medicine preparations sold to people with cancer.